vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Developing a positive forum culture
 ========================================

-Mo can cultivate qualities in their own discussion interactions to make their influence positive and their time productive.
+Monitors can cultivate qualities in their own discussion interactions to make their influence positive and their time productive.

 * Encourage quality posts: thank students whose posts have a positive impact and who answer questions.